NishmaGosetty/Mastering-Git-Branches/README.md

 This command saves a snapshot of your project in Git.

 #### Performing the Task

-Here is a step-by-step task to practice committing
+Here is a step-by-step task to practice committing changes.

 ![Introduction to git commits task](intro_sequ_task1_1.png)

-The Goal that need to be reached after performing the task is as follow:
+The goal that needs to be reached after performing the task is as follow:

 ![Introduction to git commits task goal](intro_sequ_task1_2.png)

-The Task can be performed by running the following commands:
+The task can be performed by running the following commands:
 Step 1 :
 ```bash
 git commit